Travel Information Czech Republic

 Language

 The official language is Czech.
-It bears similarities to Polish, Russian, and Croatian and is spoken by approximately 10.6 million people.
+It bears similarities to Polish, Russian, and Croatian and is spoken by around 10.6 million people.

 Driving in the Czech Republic